25kq1a0129-creator/CRT-CIVIL-C-PROGRAM/README.md

 }
 }

-Q.in a class room all the students and the teacher are playing number game if a student selesct randomly a number below 7(from 0 to 6) thev class teacher will the day of the week that corresponding to that number (sunday,monday
+Q.in a class room all the students and the teacher are playing number game if a student selesct randomly a number below 7(from 0 to 6) thev class teacher will the day of the week that corresponding to that number (sunday,monday,....,saturday) case1:-1 input:-5 output:-friday case2:- input:-0 output:-sunday

+#include<stdio.h>
+void main() {
+int number;
+scanf("%d", &number);
+switch (number)
+{
+case 0;
+printf("it is sunday")
+break;
+case1:-printf(" it is monday");
+break;
+case2:-printf("it is tuesday")
+break;
+case3:-printf("it is wednesday")
+break;
+case4:printf{"it is thursday")
+break;
+case5:-printf("it is friday)
+break;
+case6:-printf("it is saturday")
+default
+printf("invalid number gives numbers 0 to 6)
+}

 Q.Write a code snipped for the following statement
 "In the classroom the teacher asked the student to call  out the event at the even number up to a given number and asked another student to count them